Background pattern

 Other side effects that have occurred in a small number of patients, but whose exact frequency is unknown:

-• inflammation or failure of the kidneys
+• inflammation or kidney failure

 • tingling